octobercms/docs/3.x/extend/services/site.md

 ## Checking Site Configuration State

-Use the `hasAnySite` to check if any enabled site available.
+Use the `hasAnySite` to check if any enabled site is available.

 ```php
 if (Site::hasAnySite()) {